oyindonesia/external-api-docs/source/index.html.md

 ### Callback Parameters

-The data on the callback will be sent using JSON format via POST data to your web hook Check here from example: [example](/?json#payment-result-callback)
+The data on the callback will be sent using JSON format via POST data to your web hook.
+Check here for example: [example](/?json#payment-result-callback)

 Parameter | Description
 --------- | -----------